Medicare Speech Therapy and Speech Language Pathology Coverage

 Whenever you receive a Medicare-approved service from your doctor or another provider, Medicare Parts A and B pay for those services individually.
 Each medical procedure has a price Medicare has agreed to pay.
 This is called fee-for-service, and all Original Medicare plans follow this model.

 It’s worth noting that Medicare had a cap on the amount of therapy services it would cover in the past.
 Now, Medicare will continue to cover your therapy as long as your doctor can verify that it’s medically necessary.
-Once you reach $3,000 combined between speech-pathology and physical therapy services, your care will be subject to a medical review.
+Once you reach $3,000 combined between speech-pathology and physical therapy services, your care may be subject to a medical review.
 You can continue to receive speech therapy, but your doctor will need to document that the therapy is reasonable and necessary.

 Sources